 When it comes to breakfast, Black Bear Bread Co. in Grayton Beach is a must.
 Sip on a latte and nosh on flavorful tartines and pastries amongst the mix of visitors and locals tapping away on laptops or gathering with friends to refuel after a morning cycle along the paved bike trails.
 I recommend feasting on the banana tartine, morning bun, granola, and cinnamon roll.
 Seating is limited and fills up fast.
 Go early on in your trip, because you’ll likely want to return.

 Taste the local beer at Grayton Beer Company’s Brewpub, a brewery, restaurant and bar in one.
 Beachy brews like the Rosé Gose and White Dunes are ideal refreshments after a morning of beach bumming.
-For a brewery hopping adventure, visit Grayton Beer’s taproom in Santa Rosa Beach (perk: there are taproom exclusive beers), which is down the street from another local brewery, Idyll Hounds Brewing Company.
+For a brewery hopping adventure, visit Grayton Beer’s taproom in Santa Rosa Beach, which is down the street from another local brewery, Idyll Hounds Brewing Company.

 KNOW BEFORE YOU GO